Hausdorff-type metric geometry of the space of Cauchy hypersurfaces: Lorentzian geometry preliminaries

 \subsection{Length metric spacetimes \`a la Braun--McCann}

-A length metric spacetime in the sense of Braun--McCann \cite{BM23} is a first-countable, causal Lorentzian pre-length space $(X,\ell)$ with the following additional properties. \begin{enumerate} \item $\ell$ is upper semicontinuous, and the associated Lorenztian distance $d$ is lower semicontinuous. \item Every $x\in X$ is the midpoint of a timelike curve $\gamma:[0,1] \rightarrow X$, i.e.~$x=\gamma(1/2)$. \item The Lorentzian distance of timelike related points $x \ll y$ is realized as the supremum of the Lorentzian lengths of (injective) causal curves from $x$ to $y$. \end{enumerate} We refer to such a Lorentzian pre-length space as a \emph{BM-length metric spacetime}.
+A length metric spacetime in the sense of Braun--McCann \cite{BM26} is a first-countable, causal Lorentzian pre-length space $(X,\ell)$ with the following additional properties. \begin{enumerate} \item $\ell$ is upper semicontinuous, and the associated Lorentzian distance $d$ is lower semicontinuous. \item Every $x\in X$ is the midpoint of a timelike curve $\gamma:[0,1] \rightarrow X$, i.e.~$x=\gamma(1/2)$. \item The Lorentzian distance of timelike related points $x \ll y$ is realized as the supremum of the Lorentzian lengths of (injective) causal curves from $x$ to $y$. \end{enumerate} We refer to such a Lorentzian pre-length space as a \emph{BM-length metric spacetime}.
 By condition (ii), the chronological boundary of a BM-length metric spacetime is empty.

-By \cite[Corollary~5.27]{BMS25} and \cite[Theorem 2.13]{BM23}, the Lorentzian pre-length spaces associated (as in the previous section) to BMS-Lorentzian length spaces with the additional property that every point is the midpoint of a timelike curve coincide with globally hyperbolic BM-length metric spacetimes.
-In particular, a BM-length metric spacetime is geodesic; cf.~\cite[Theorem 2.37]{BM23}.
-Moreover, by \cite[Lemma 2.20]{BM23}, a BM-length metric spacetime does not have causal bubbles, i.e.~$\bar{I}^{\pm}(x)= J^{\pm }(x)$ for all $x\in X$.
+By \cite[Corollary~5.27]{BMS25} and \cite[Theorem 2.13]{BM26}, the Lorentzian pre-length spaces associated (as in the previous section) to BMS-Lorentzian length spaces with the additional property that every point is the midpoint of a timelike curve coincide with globally hyperbolic BM-length metric spacetimes.
+In particular, a BM-length metric spacetime is geodesic; cf.~\cite[Theorem~2.37]{BM26}.